chirag-droid/chirag-droid/README.md

 ### Hi 👋 I am Chirag

-I am currently learning about GpGPU, Vulkan Graphics API.
-And experimenting things that can be possible with rust.

 ### Projects

 - [Animeflix](https://github.com/chirag-droid/animeflix) A self hosted solution for streaming and finding animes with a nice UI.